WHAT WE DO

 The Mentor’s role to hold his or her Mentee accountable, to offer challenging ideas, new ways of thinking and to inspire, as well as building Mentee self-confidence through encouragement and constructive feedback.

-TIME’s Board comprises Penny Spencer (Chair), Sue Graham, Oliver Tams and Martin Cowley with Marie Allom – a respected Industry figure, appointed to the position of Program Manager.
-The Board is supported by a committee of dedicated, passionate Travel Tourism Hospitality and Aviation industry representatives.
+TIME’s Board comprises Penny Spencer (Chair), Sue Graham, Oliver Tams, Trish Shepherd, Fiona Dalton and Roger Byrne along with respected Industry figure Marie Allom, appointed to the position of Program Manager.
+The Board is supported by a committee of dedicated, passionate Travel, Tourism, Hospitality and Aviation industry representatives.

 Funding for TIME comes directly from sponsorship and the generosity and commitment of key organisations from the travel and tourism sector.